JeNoVaViRuS/hkxpack-souls/README.md

+The repo has NOT been updated yet.
+2 xml fixes were in injected into the jar and the release can be downloaded.

 # HKXPack version 0.4

 HKXPack is a tool to 'pack' and 'unpack' to and from hkx files, which is the Havok compressed file format.